dikokob/MatchAnalysisTransformer/README.md

 #### setup your development environment

-- Create a virtualenv with python 3.7 or older.
+- Create a virtualenv with python 3.7 or newer.
 I have used either [virtualenv & pip](https://virtualenv.pypa.io/en/latest/installation.html) or [pipenv](https://docs.python-guide.org/dev/virtualenvs/)

 #### Running tests